jenkinsci/packaging/README.md

 Run `make setup` to install necessary tools.

 You also need a Jenkins instance with [dist-fork plugin](https://wiki.jenkins-ci.org/display/JENKINS/DistFork+Plugin) installed.
+URL of this Jenkins can be fed into `make` via the `JENKINS_URL` variable.
 This Jenkins needs to have an OSX build agent that has PackageMaker, and Windows build agent whose pre-requisites need to be clarified.
 These two build agents are used to build OSX and MSI packages, which can be only built on native platforms.

 You'll also need a `jenkins.war` file that you are packaging, which comes from the release process.
+The location of this file is set via the `WAR` variable.

 # Generating packages
 Run `make package` to build all the native packages.